-MR. GALLEGOS: Yeah, we'd reserve objection as to the truth of the matter stated, but it could be used as a device for recollection -- for the witness's refreshing her 1 memory.
+MR. GALLEGOS: Yeah, we'd reserve objection as to

+device for recollection -- for the witness's refreshing her 1 memory.
 2 MR. BROOKS: Well, I think it can be admitted as 3 a demonstrative aid.
 I recognize the hearsay nature of 4 some of the things in it and the argumentative nature of 5 some of the things in it, so I would acknowledge that it's 6 not evidence as to those matters.
 But I think the 7 appropriate course in this type of proceeding would be to 8 admit it as a demonstrative aid.
-9 10 EXAMINER JONES: How about this?
-MR. BROOKS: Well, I suppose the attorneys 11 probably want to argue this Land Commissioner issue.
-12 we cover everything else with this witness and reserve that 1.3 issue for a subsequent witness?
-14 MR. DEBRINE: Yes, our third witness is the one 15 who's going to address -- Mr. Hazlip is going to speak to 16 17 his meeting that he had with the Land Commissioner. before he testifies, that would be the appropriate time, 18 19 probably --20 MR. BROOKS: Okay --21 MR. DEBRINE: -- to hear that motion.
+EXAMINER JONES: How about this?
+10 MR. BROOKS: Well, I suppose the attorneys 11 12 probably want to argue this Land Commissioner issue.
+13 we cover everything else with this witness and reserve that 14 issue for a subsequent witness?
+15 MR. DEBRINE: Yes, our third witness is the one who's going to address -- Mr. Hazlip is going to speak to 16 17 his meeting that he had with the Land Commissioner.
+18 before he testifies, that would be the appropriate time, 19 probably --20 MR. BROOKS: Okay --21 MR. DEBRINE: -- to hear that motion.
 22 MR. BROOKS: -- that's fine.
-I would then advise the Examiner to admit Exhibit 8 as a demonstrative aid 23 only.
-24 25 were there not?
-1 MR. DEBRINE: Yes, the APDs and the C-103s.
-2 MR. BROOKS: Which exhibit numbers?
+I would then advise the Examiner to admit Exhibit 8 as a demonstrative aid 23 24 only.
+25 I believe there were two other exhibits tendered, were there not?
+1 Yes, the APDs and the C-103s.
+MR. DEBRINE: 2 MR. BROOKS: Which exhibit numbers?
 3 That would be 4 and 5.
-MR. DEBRINE: 4 EXAMINER JONES: Okay, Exhibits 4 and 5 will be 5 6 admitted --Excuse me, 3 and 4.
-7 MR. DEBRINE: 8 EXAMINER JONES: 3 and 4, will be admitted into evidence, and Exhibit 8 as a demonstrative aid.
-9 (By Mr. DeBrine) Ms. Townsend, when did you 10 0. first propose to Samson and Kaiser-Francis to drill the KF 11 4 State Number 1 well?
-12 The proposed letter was dated March the 9th, and 13 Α. it was faxed to both parties.
-14 And at that time, what prior investigation of 15 title had been done by Chesapeake with regard to the 16 17 ownership of the --18 Our broker ---- location where the well would be drilled?
-19 20 Α. Okay, our broker had gone to the Lea County Courthouse and researched that title.
-We had searched 21 22 title through the State Land Office, through the county 23 It's pretty much what we do every time.
-We do a 24 fairly thorough search.
+MR. DEBRINE: 4 EXAMINER JONES: Okay, Exhibits 4 and 5 will be 5 admitted --6 Excuse me, 3 and 4.
+7 MR. DEBRINE: 3 and 4, will be admitted into EXAMINER JONES: 8 9 evidence, and Exhibit 8 as a demonstrative aid.
+(By Mr. DeBrine) Ms. Townsend, when did you 10 0.
+11 first propose to Samson and Kaiser-Francis to drill the KF 4 State Number 1 well?
+12 13 A. The proposed letter was dated March the 9th, and it was faxed to both parties.
+14 And at that time, what prior investigation of 15 title had been done by Chesapeake with regard to the 16 17 ownership of the --Our broker --18 -- location where the well would be drilled?
+19 20 Okay, our broker had gone to the Lea County Courthouse and researched that title.
+We had searched 21 title through the State Land Office, through the county 22 It's pretty much what we do every time.
+23 24 fairly thorough search.
 25 And did you determine who the surface lessee was Q.